19bufordcarl/CarlRPG/Myth & Shadow/Game Procedures/Exploration/Delving.md

 ### Recover

 PCs can use an [Action](../Core%20Procedures/Action.md) to *Recover*.
-They regain [FP](../../Player%20Characters/Derived%20Statistics/Fatigue%20Points.md) equal to d4 + [Constitution](../../Player%20Characters/The%20Ability%20Scores/Constitution.md).
-They also recover any reusable resources, such as [Ammo](../../Items%20and%20Gear/Weapon%20Properties/Ammo%20Property.md), that were not destroyed / lost.
+They regain [FP](../../Player%20Characters/Derived%20Statistics/Fatigue%20Points.md) equal to 1d4 + [Constitution](../../Player%20Characters/The%20Ability%20Scores/Constitution.md).
+They also recover any nearby reusable resources, such as [Ammo](../../Items%20and%20Gear/Weapon%20Properties/Ammo%20Property.md), that were not destroyed or lost.

 PCs can recover multiple rounds in a row.